krewdev/Wyyrrddd/ENV_SETUP.md

 ## Testing Without API Keys

 The app will work without API keys, but with limited functionality:
-- Gemini: Will use fallback mock content
 - Perplexity: Will show a message to add API key
+- Feed content: Will use fallback mock content

 ## Security Notes